tabreturn/tabreturn.github.io/_posts/2021-06-22-thonny_and_py5.md

   <figcaption>Figure 3: Thonny's standard appearance</figcaption>
 </figure>

-If you've already installed another Thonny instance on your machine, it'll skip the configuration step and load your default preferences.
+If you've already installed another Thonny instance on your machine, it'll skip the configuration step and load your existing preferences.

 ### Customising Thonny's Appearance